CodeYourFuture/syllabus/docs/fundamentals/coordinator.md

 ## Coursework

 A mentor needs to run the Google Classroom and make sure coursework is posted according to the schedule.
 This can be the Coordinator or another volunteer.
-Each week of the course has a coursework page and suggested courseowrk is listed there.
+Each week of the course has a coursework page and suggested coursework is listed there.

 There is a Boilerplate Classroom you should clone in our shared Google Workspace with a draft version of each piece of work.
 Clone the boilerplate and then  schedule your coursework with publish and due dates.